About Us >

 What dress do you wear at rituals?

-We do not wear robes or other formal dress.
+It is not necessary to wear anything specific.
 Whatever you are comfortable wearing is fine.
 Some people wear lots of pagan jewelry, others none.
-Quite a few of us can be easily mistaken for the average
+Quite a few of us can be easily mistaken for the average Highlands Ranch soccer mom (gasp!).
+Others, not quite so.
+We're a pretty casual group!
+Sometimes people like to dress up in nicer clothing for events.

 What expectations do you have of ritual attendees?